 - Treat all partners equally

-Time management skills are key when it comes to successful channel partnerships, and it is incredibly important that a CAM recognizes which accounts need and deserve the most attention, while also making each partner feel that they are receiving an equal amount of consideration and insight.
+Time management skills are key when it comes to successful channel partnerships.
+It is incredibly important that a CAM recognizes which accounts need and deserve the most attention.
+They also need to make each partner feel that they are receiving an equal amount of consideration and insight.

 How can CAMs help partners build a profitable go-to-market strategy?

-CAMs must utilize their direct-facing position to encourage and strengthen existing partnerships while also enticing new customers by offering solid strategies for their business partners.
+CAMs must utilize their direct-facing position to encourage and strengthen existing partnerships.
+At the same time, they need to entice new customers by offering solid strategies for their business partners.

 Some examples of effective CAM marketing strategies include: